Erdogan says Turkey may extend Afrin campaign along whole Syrian border

 Turkey’s emergency aid agency AFAD sent a convoy into Afrin town center on Monday and distributed Turkish Red Crescent materials including food, water and hygiene products.

-The United States said it was “deeply concerned” about events in Afrin and called for the powers involved to provide access for aid organizations.

-The Afrin campaign was Turkey’s second cross-border operation into Syria during its seven-year-old civil war.
+The Afrin campaign was Turkey’s second cross-border operation into Syria during the seven-year-old civil war.
 The first, dubbed “Euphrates Shield”, targeted Islamic State and Kurdish fighters further east than Afrin.

 After the completion of Euphrates Shield in early 2017, Turkey set up local systems of governance in the swathe of land captured, protected by Turkish forces.

-Bozdag said Turkey now aimed to form similar systems in Afrin region, without elaborating.
+Bozdag said Turkey now aimed to form similar systems in Afrin region.

-Additional reporting by Tom Perry in Beirut and Stephanie Nebehay in Geneva; Writing by Dominic Evans; Editing by Andrew Roche
+Additional reporting by Tom Perry in Beirut, Stephanie Nebehay in Geneva; David Alexander in Washington; Writing by Dominic Evans and David Dolan; Editing by Angus MacSwan